Chapter 2- Motion in one dimension (ICSE Class 9)

 Change in position = Motion

-When a body moves along a straight line path, it is called motion in one direction.
+When a body moves along a straight line path, it is called motion in one direction or linear motion.

 One straight road → One-direction motion